Keyboard shortcuts

 Overview

-The Hayasen MPU9250 library provides a comprehensive interface for working with the MPU9250 9-axis motion tracking device.
+The Hayasen library provides a comprehensive interface for working with the library's supported.
 This guide demonstrates how to use the library in various scenarios, from basic sensor reading to advanced configuration.

 Basic Usage